McCullen v. Coakley: Opinion of the Court

 Chief Justice John Roberts delivered the opinion of the Court, writing that: "The buffer zones burden substantially more speech than necessary to achieve [Massachusetts'] asserted interests."
 He stated that there were alternatives available to Massachusetts that "appear capable of serving its interests, without excluding individuals from areas historically open for speech and debate".
 Further, he stated:

 Although respondents claim that Massachusetts 'tried other laws already on the books', they identify not a single prosecution brought under those laws within at least the last 17 years.
 And while they also claim that the Commonwealth 'tried injunctions', the last injunctions they cite date to the 1990s.
 In short, the Commonwealth has not shown that it seriously undertook to address the problem with less intrusive tools readily available to it.
 Nor has it shown that it considered different methods that other jurisdictions have found effective.

-Roberts evaluated the law on the basis that it was content-neutral and did not discriminate based on viewpoint.
-The Court maintained the intermediate scrutiny standard, as laid out in Hill v.
-Colorado, for content- and viewpoint-neutral regulations.
+The Supreme Court applied the same First Amendment test as in Hill v.
+Colorado but reached a different result.
+It concluded that the state could instead rely on measures such as enforcing existing laws against harassment or obstruction, obtaining targeted injunctions, or using ordinary police powers.

+The Court emphasized that public streets and sidewalks are traditional public forums entitled to the highest level of First Amendment protection.
+It explained that while people may encounter unwanted speech in these places, that is a feature rather than a flaw because the First Amendment protects "an uninhibited marketplace of ideas in which truth will ultimately prevail."

 Justice Antonin Scalia (joined by his fellow Hill dissenters Justices Anthony Kennedy and Clarence Thomas) concurred in the judgment but disagreed with the reasons of the Chief Justice.
 In Scalia's view, the law was content-based, the Court should have applied strict scrutiny, and the law failed that stricter standard.

 Justice Samuel Alito also filed an opinion concurring in the judgment, but disagreed with Roberts' opinion that the law was viewpoint-neutral.
 Alito considered that the law "blatantly discriminates based on viewpoint": a "sidewalk counselor" would not be permitted to enter the zone in order to approach a woman and criticize the clinic, but an employee of the clinic could approach the same woman to encourage her to come inside.